alukosdev/ccsp/concepts/operations/rdm.md

 ---
-icon: stop
 label: Release and Deployment Management
 ---

 !!!danger
-This page has not yet been revised for 2022.
+This page is currently queued for revision.
 !!!

-# Release and Deployment Management (RDM)
+# Release and Deployment Management (RDM)*

 ## Acronyms, Abbreviations, and Initialisms